renanthera/simc-wiki/Priests.md

 - `priest_mindgames_damage_insanity=1` (default: `1`)
 - `priest_mindgames_healing_insanity=0` (default: `0`)

+## Fae Guardians (Night Fae Covenant Ability)
+Part of this ability increases the rate of which major cooldowns recharge, Shadowfiend/Mindbender and Power Infusion for Priests.
+You can simulate this effect being given to other players by changing the option `priest_self_benevolent_faerie` to false.

 # Healing implementation
 Healing sims are not currently supported in SimC.
 The following section is leftover from the last time this was worked on.